ashubambal/Note-App/README.md

 	git clone https://github.com/ashubambal/Note-App.git

-Step 2 : Then use below command to run container
+Step 2 : Then use below command to run container.

-	docker-compose up
+	sudo apt install docker-compose docker-compose up

 Step 3 : Now container is ready to use so issue below command and go inside the container.
 	To check running container -> $ docker ps